ingonyama-zk/icicle/docs/versioned_docs/version-3.1.0/contributor-guide.md

 # Contributor's Guide

 We welcome all contributions with open arms.
-At Ingonyama we take a village approach, believing it takes many hands and minds to build a ecosystem.
+At Ingonyama we take a village approach, believing it takes many hands and minds to build an ecosystem.

 ## Contributing to ICICLE